What will you ask of God for an enemy neighbour?

 Life is all about: The Interconnectedness of life

-The Wise Woman’s Stone
+The Wise Woman and the Precious Stone

-The Wise Woman’s StoneThe Wise Woman’s Stone
+The Wise Woman’s StoneThe Wise Woman and the Precious Stone

 Wooden Bowls